hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `resource_labels` - (Optional) The GCE resource labels (a map of key/value pairs) to be applied to the cluster.

 * `subnetwork` - (Optional) The name or self_link of the Google Compute Engine subnetwork in which the cluster's instances are launched.
+Requires a `network` to be provided.

 The `addons_config` block supports: